 Dog and Cat Photography

 I usually photograph portraits, mostly men, editorials, events, engagements, and weddings.
 Every once in a while, I get to photograph pets, by themselves or with their owners, for business and for fun.
 I love animals, dogs in particular.
 Photographing pets can be fun.
-It usually puts me in a good mood–I get to play with the puppies, kittens, dogs and cats, and spend time with them.
+It usually puts me in a good mood–I get to play with the puppies, kittens, dogs, and cats, and spend time with them.
 It’s fun and funny, relaxing (mostly) and it definitely puts me in a good mood.

-When it comes to photographing cats, the challenging part, I think, is to get them interested in you, the camera, and photo shoot.
+When it comes to photographing cats, the challenging part, I think, is to get them interested in you, the camera, and the photo shoot.
 That’s easier said than done.
 Cats usually have a mind of their own.
-But if you make friends with them before the photo shoot, you’re half-way there.
+But if you make friends with them before the photo shoot, you’re halfway there.

 Here’s yours truly feeding the stray cats in Lagos, Portugal.

 Also, here I am, with our family dog, Kimba (she was adopted from Spain).
 Kimba was quite captivated by whatever was going on on the screen.